pr0g/c-to-cpp-range-compile-times/README.md

 This repo contains code samples from the [FromCtoCpptoRust](https://github.com/codereport/Content/tree/main/Talks/2022-12-YouTube/FromCtoCpptoRust) repo and [YouTube video](https://youtu.be/wGCWlI4A5z4) by Conor Hoekstra ([GitHub](https://github.com/codereport), [Twitter](https://twitter.com/code_report)).

+## Headlines

+The unfortunate reality is that the compilation time of the rangified code is an order of magnitude slower than that of the original C/C++ code (13x on tested hardware*).
+Make of this what you will but these effects when spread across an entire code base can bring a high cost in terms of developer productivity.

+\* _Numbers taken from M1 Macbook Pro using the Ninja build tool (generated with CMake)._

 ## Building

 For each example use: